Cloud Visibility Challenges And How To Overcome Them With CASB

 Cloud Visibility Challenges for Enterprises

-Cloud application vendors have indeed invested large amounts in getting right the security aspects, and thanks to it that the organizations aren’t suffering the significant hacks that many had predicted.
+Cloud application vendors have indeed amounts in getting right the security aspects, and thanks to it that the organizations aren’t suffering the significant hacks that many had predicted.
 But, the security still lacks in the challenges of getting full cloud visibility.
-The multi-tenant cloud environment is an area of concern, and it is difficult to intercept and inspect the data in motion.
-In such scenarios, even finding where the data is kept may be an issue.
+The multi-tenant cloud environment is an area of concern, and it is difficult to intercept and inspect the data in motion even finding where the data is in such scenarios kept may be an issue.

 The information is stored in logical pools, which are the physical storage that spans multiple servers in a cloud computing environment.
 With servers located in various places, pinpointing the exact portion of the stored consumer data becomes complicated even for the cloud providers.
 When the vendor does provide information about the location, it becomes ‘easier said than done for the customer to confirm that it is accurate.
 The vendors start to feel that they are taking the vendor’s word for it.
 It is a problem, and many vendors are taking up the challenge of cloud visibility and transparency seriously.